Authentic Lessons for 21st Century Learning

 Afterwards, direct students to reflect on their learning by completing the L column on their KWL handout.

-In the L or “What I Learned” section have students document and summarize the information they have gathered.
-Students will assess if their questions were answered and if their previous assumptions and understandings of the speaker’s career changed.
-It allows students to reflect on their learning journey and articulate the new knowledge they have acquired.
+In the L or “What I Learned” section, have students document and summarize the information they have gathered.
+Students will assess whether their questions were answered and whether their previous assumptions and understandings of the speaker’s career changed.
+It enables students to reflect on their learning journey and articulate the new knowledge they have acquired.

 Allow students about 5 minutes to complete this activity.
 Collect all handouts, if applicable, and dismiss students.